 “Let’s Try Sailing”

 Classic Sailing has never aimed our activity holidays exclusively at sailors.
-Since 1997 we have introduced thousands of people to sailing and travel under sail.
-Our skippers will teach you to sail, and we will teach you very well, because we can’t go anywhere without you.
-You are the crew and on traditionally rigged vessels it is all about teamwork, so don’t worry about whether you are tall enough, strong enough, agile enough as there are important jobs for all abilities.
-Like any new outdoor sport or adventure activity there is a lot of jargon to learn, but even on a three day voyage you will leave feeling and sounding like a sailor.
+Since 1997, we’ve introduced thousands of people to the world of sailing and travel under sail.
+Our skippers will teach you to sail, and they’ll teach you well—because we can’t go anywhere without you.
+You are the crew.
+On traditionally rigged vessels, teamwork is everything.
+It doesn’t matter if you’ve never set foot on a boat before, aren’t particularly strong, or worry about agility.
+There are important roles for everyone, and if you’re willing to learn, you’ll leave feeling like a sailor.
+Even on a short three-day voyage, you’ll pick up enough jargon and skills to sound like one too.

 “Amazing – I never thought I would enjoy it so much!
 I’m booking another one!”
 Sarah Edwards